Feature Brief: VMware Cloud Sizer

 API Access

-VMware Cloud Sizer supports REST API calls and offers rich functionality for tighter integration and automation for hosts and resources recommendations.
-API documentation could be found VMware Developer Documentation resource which contains "Getting Started" guide and detailed information regarding API calls and data structure.
+VMware Cloud Sizer supports REST API calls and offers rich functionality for tighter integration and automation for hosts and resource recommendations.
+API documentation can be found at VMware Developer Documentation resource which contains a getting started guide and detailed information regarding API calls and data structure.

 Default Sizer Values